Fedora31/no-hats-bgum/nhm_source/README.md

 If you found a bug (e.g. missing source files for a hat) and want to help, you can fork this and create a pull request.

 ## compiling
 You can compile the mod yourself using [crowbar](https://steamcommunity.com/groups/CrowbarTool).
-Select the "compiled" folder as the Work Folder, the "decompiled" folder as the QC input and go make yourself a sandwich, it's gonna take a while.
+Select a folder of your choice as the Work Folder, the "decompiled" folder as the QC input and go make yourself a sandwich, it's gonna take a while.

 As of writing there is no way to compile the mod on Linux because Valve didn't feel like porting the sudiomdl executable. (you can use a VM it's what I do)

 ## after compiling
-You can now create a new folder and drop the freshly created "models" folder in it.
-Same with the other one located in "0kb_files". give your folder a cool name, open it with the vpk.exe located at `steamapps\common\Team Fortress 2\bin` and voilà!
+You can now merge the models folder in "0kb_files" with the one in your folder.
+Give your folder a cool name, open it with the vpk.exe located at `steamapps\common\Team Fortress 2\bin` and voilà!